 5. Include key departments in the planning process

-Carefully planning out the implementation of maintenance management software is crucial.
+Carefully planning out the implementation of CMMS software is crucial.
 Departments that will be affected, such as operations, purchasing, production, and IT, should be included in the planning process.
 Find out which business processes in those departments need improvement and set objectives for what needs to be accomplished.

 6. Transfer data efficiently and completely